EddieDow/LSApplicationQueries/README.md

-# LSApplicationQueries
+# LSApplicationQueriesSchemes

+The project to verify how LSApplicationQueries strategy work on iOS 9

-The testing against Xcode 7.0.1, iOS is 9.0.2
+The testing against Xcode 7.1, iOS is 9.1

 Result:

-App can invoke Skype/Wechat/Telephone/Messgaes app successful need not put skype / wechat/ tel / sms into LSApplicationQueriesScheme list.

-Apple changed the policy of control query scheme already?  need find official document.
+If did not add Skype/WeChat into LSApplicationQueriesSchemes list, canOpenURL will return false, error like ' -canOpenURL: failed for URL: "skype://" - error: "This app is not allowed to query for scheme skype"' ,but openURL still can open skype/wechat success.

+No matter add SMS/TEL into LSApplicationQueriesSchemes list or not, canOpenURL always return true, openURL also can open Messages/Telephone success.